Wrap up and switch on

 by Kathryn Shaw

-The year has flown by and we can’t believe that it’s November already.
-It’s getting cold now and we’re keen to make sure that people are doing everything possible to keep healthy, comfortable and safe this winter.
+As the cold weather continues, we’re keen to make sure that people are doing everything possible to keep healthy, comfortable and safe this winter.

 This article is about what you can do to keep yourself warm at home.